 enlarged toward the country and the good of it in life and death."
 Shepard

-Englands First Fruits, said that Harvard was "a godly
+Englands First Fruits, said he was "a godly

 gentleman and a lover of learning."

 Books About John Harvard

 Few books have been written about him.
 One is John Harvard and His Times

 , published in 1907 in the tercentenary year of his birth.
 Its author was Henry C. Shelley.

 Another book written about that time was Andrew McFarland's